Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Settling, defending, or maintaining any legal action in Illinois courts

-- Facilitating meetings of board members, shareholders, managers, etc., or other activities pertaining to internal affairs
+- Facilitating meetings of LLC members and/or managers, or other activities pertaining to internal affairs

 - Maintaining bank accounts